marchoeppner/bella/docs/installation.md

 --reference_base /path/to/references
 ```

 where `/path/to/references` could be something like `/data/pipelines/references` or whatever is most appropriate on your system.
+You can skip that argument if you are using a site-specific config file where you have already set this location.

 If you do not have singularity on your system, you can also specify docker, podman or conda for software provisioning - see the [usage information](usage.md).